nimpano/Learning-R-for-statistical-analysis/README.md

 My research interests lie in animal nutrition, physiology, pathogenosis of infectious disease, spatial data analysis, epidemiology, and farm sustainability.

 This repository is for learning R fundamentals and advanced topics in R with version control for collaboration and reproducibility.
 I believe that through practice I will be able to gain insight from data using .

+I will be using data set sourced from Kaggle